HebiRobotics/hebi-hrdf/FORMAT.md

 **Optional attributes:**
 - `com_rot` (3x3 rotation matrix, row-major) the orientation of the center of mass (used for simplifying the inertia tensor description if desired).
 Defaults to identity.
 - `com_trans` (3x1 vector) The position of the center of mass.
 Defaults to (0,0,0).
 - `output_rot` (3x3 rotation matrix, row-major): the orientation of the output frame.
-Defaults to "not given" (no output).
-If this is given, then only one "output" child element is allowed, and that "output" child cannot define its own rotation and translation.
+Defaults to "not given" (no output), although APIs may define this as an identity matrix if they do not support no-output rigid bodies.
 - `output_trans` (3x1 vector): The position the output frame.
-Defaults to "not given" (no output).
-If this is given, then only one "output" child element is allowed, and that "output" child cannot define its own rotation and translation.
+Defaults to "not given" (no output), although APIs may define this as an (0,0,0) if they do not support no-output rigid bodies.

 ### `<joint>`